 In this article, I provide a brief history of the development of Reliability Centered Maintenance (RCM).
 And from there we explore 9 Principles of a Modern Preventive Maintenance Program.
-As a maintenance & reliability practitioner you should know these principles and live by them.
+As for maintenance & reliability practitioner, you should know these principles and live by them.

 Fix it when it breaks

 For most of human history, we’ve had a very simple approach to maintenance: we fixed things as they broke.
 This served us well from our early days huddled around campfires until about World War II.

 In those days industry was not very complex or highly mechanized.
 The downtime was not a major issue and preventing failures wasn’t a concern.

 At the same time, most equipment in use was simple and more importantly, it was over-designed.
 This made equipment reliable and easy to repair.
 And most plants operated without any preventive maintenance in place.
 Maybe some cleaning, minor servicing and lubrication, but that was about it.

 This simple ‘fix it when it breaks’ approach to maintenance is often referred to as First Generation Maintenance.
 1

 Wartime increased the demand for many, diverse products.
 Yet at the same time, the supply of industrial labour dropped.
 Productivity became a focus.
 And mechanization increased.
 By the 1950’s more and more complex machines were in use across almost all industries.
 Industry as a whole had come to depend on machines.